plicatibu/haxe-phaser-examples/README.md

 This repository contains the port of official Phaser Examples to Haxe language repository.

 I started it to help me test how mature is the haxe-phaser project.
+As soon as I find a bug I submit it to haxe-phaser maintainer.

 [Phaser][phaser] is a fast, free and fun open source game framework for making desktop and mobile browser HTML5 games.

 [Haxe][haxe] is one of the best programming languages available.

 [Haxe-Phaser][haxe-phaser] is a project that lets you develop using Phase framework using the Haxe programming language.

+**Note:**

+    * Samples ported from Phaser version 2.0.3
+    * Not all examples work.
+99% of the time it's not due a bug in them.
+It's due a bug in haxe-phaser (please, remember the main goal of this project is to find bugs in haxe-phaser).